Capevace/youtube-dl-ui/README.md

 A config file for youtube-dl-ui will be created at `$HOME_DIR/.youtube-dl-ui/config`.
 However, options passed as command line arguments override settings in this file.

 ## Changelog
+### Version 1.1.0
+- Updated design to fit new version of @capevace/mission-control
+- Fixed some socket connection issues

 ### Version 1.0.3
 - Added CLI flag for socket path
 - Added config log at startup for verification